 By limiting the application of the rule to certain types of close family relationships, the SBA essentially codifies SBA Office of Hearings and Appeals case law, which has long interpreted the rule to apply only to close family relationships.
 It’s a good thing to have the types of relationships at issue spelled out in the regulation, rather than buried in a series of administrative decisions.

 More interesting to me is the fact that the final rule suggests that the presumption of affiliation doesn’t apply unless the firms in question “conduct business with each other.”
 I wonder whether this regulation essentially overturns OHA’s recent decision in W&T Travel Services, LLC.
 In that case, OHA held that two firms were affiliated because the family members in question were jointly involved in a third business–even though the two firms in question had no meaningful business relationships.
 I will be curious to see how OHA addresses this component of the final rule when cases begin to arise under it.

 The SBA’s final rule also codifies OHA case law regarding so-called “economic dependence” affiliation.
-As my colleague Matt Schoonover recently wrote, OHA has long held that a small business ordinarily will be deemed affiliated with another entity where the small business receives 70% or more of its revenues from that entity.
+As we recently wrote, OHA has long held that a small business ordinarily will be deemed affiliated with another entity where the small business receives 70% or more of its revenues from that entity.
 The final rule provides: